 - Connection speed for long-distance connections is 2.4x faster than for OpenVPN tunnel between the same client and server

 However, it’s worth noting that a number of VPN companies now produce independent audits to verify any security claims, as well as potential flaws.
-As of now, Hotspot Shield has done nothing of the sort, instead relying on its use by others as a means of proving it’s legitimacy.
+As of now, Hotspot Shield has done nothing of the sort, instead relying on its use by others as a means of proving its legitimacy.

 It’s certainly a positive step they could take in the future if they really want to be seen as a great tool for online privacy.
-After all, otherwise we’re just taking their word for it that it works as intended.
+After all, otherwise, we’re just taking their word for it that it works as intended.

 Judging from the evidence above, it’s clear that Hotspot Shield is a capable VPN provider, with a lot to offer to the average user.

-The custom protocol is interesting, their speeds are incredible, and it’s seen practical use as a means to bypass government restrictions in the past, on multiple occasions.
+The custom protocol is interesting, its speeds are incredible, and it’s seen practical use as a means to bypass government restrictions in the past, on multiple occasions.
 Hotspot Shield is also fairly consistent, and the premium edition is capable in terms of unblocking multiple streaming services.

-There are a few flaws which hold it back from achieving a perfect score, such as the high price of entry, and the various limitations found with the Free edition, which also comes packaged with ads.
+There are a few flaws that hold it back from achieving a perfect score, such as the high price of entry, and the various limitations found with the Free edition, which also comes packaged with ads.